Managing personal finances

 • Learn about strategies and resources to manage student debt.

-Part of thriving in your career as a veterinarian is successfully managing your finances.
-Among other things, this means finding the right strategy to pay down debt, making and managing a budget, and planning for the future.
+Thriving as a veterinarian includes successfully managing your finances.
+This means finding the right strategy to pay down debt, making and managing a budget, and planning for the future.
 From veterinary school through retirement, AVMA tools can help.
-Use them to plan for your future and stay on a road to financial health.
+Use these resources to stay on a road to financial health.

 Managing money

-From budgeting to goal setting to managing cash flow, these resources can help make money management simpler and less confusing, regardless whether you’re a new graduate or nearing retirement.
+From budgeting to goal setting to managing cash flow, these resources simplify money management, regardless whether you’re a new graduate or nearing retirement.

 Personal financial planning tool

-This AVMA-exclusive tool lets you build a personalized budget estimate so you can plan for the future while meeting your current needs.
-It walks you through the essential steps of budgeting—and lets you experiment with scenarios to see what will work best for you.
+Build a personalized budget estimate so you can plan for the future while meeting your current needs.
+This tool, available only to AVMA members, walks you through the essential steps of budgeting—and lets you experiment with scenarios to see what will work best for you.

 More financial planning resources